-$$W(\nu) = 0.5 \left[1 + \cos\left(\frac{\pi(\nu - \nu_0)}{\delta\nu}\right) \right].$$ (4)
+$$W(\nu) = 0.5 \left[ 1 + \cos\left(\frac{\pi(\nu - \nu_0)}{\delta\nu}\right) \right]. \tag{4}$$

-The choice of $\delta \nu$ and $W(\nu)$ is made both to mimic the frequency band of measurement and to provide a smooth truncation of K_q transverse to the great-circle linking source and receiver (i.e., as a function of θ).
+The choice of $\delta v$ and W(v) is made both to mimic the frequency band of measurement and to provide a smooth truncation of $K_q$ transverse to the great-circle linking source and receiver (i.e., as a function of $\theta$ ).
 Reasonable variations of these quantities do not change the results of tomography appreciably.
 All kernels here are computed relative to the 1-D spherically averaged model PREM (Dziewonski and Anderson, 1981).

-The shape of the minor-arc kernel given by equation (3) is shown in Figure 1a, truncated after the seventh sensitivity zone (which we define below).
-Without the frequency integral, the kernel is somewhat more complicated, as Figure 1b illustrates.
+The shape of the minor-arc kernel given by Eq.
+(3) is shown in Fig. 1a, truncated after the seventh sensitivity zone (which we define below).
+Without the frequency integral, the kernel is somewhat more complicated, as Fig. 1b illustrates.
 The spatial complexity of the kernel has motivated several different simplifications.
-Some researchers have truncated the kernel at the central lobe of the sensitivity kernel, as seen in Figure 1c.
-Ritzwoller et al. (2002) approximated the kernel further as a box-car function within the central lobe, as seen in Figure 1d.
+Some researchers have truncated the kernel at the central lobe of the sensitivity kernel, as seen in Fig. 1c.
+Ritzwoller et al. (2002) approximated the kernel further as a box-car function within the central lobe, as seen in Fig. 1d.
 The motivation for the truncation at the central lobe relates to the oscillatory nature of the sensitivity kernel.
 Upon area integration, the oscillations in the kernel will tend to destructively interfere.

-Figure 2 illustrates the oscillatory nature of the kernels transverse to the great-circle linking the source and receiver and clarifies what is meant by the n-th sensitivity zone, Fn.
-The n-th sensitivity zone is the region of the sensitivity kernel between the zero-crossings beginning at the great-circle linking source and receiver.
-We label the first through seventh sensitivity zones as F1 through F7 in Figure 2, such that F1 is the central lobe of the kernel.
-The frequency integral in equation (3) acts to reduce the amplitude of the sensitivity kernel for the second and higher zones.
+Fig. 2 illustrates the oscillatory nature of the kernels transverse to the great-circle linking the source and receiver and clarifies what is meant by the nth sensitivity zone, Fn.
+The nth sensitivity zone is the region of the sensitivity kernel between the zero-crossings beginning at the great-circle linking source and receiver.
+We label the first through seventh sensitivity zones as F1 through F7 in Fig. 2, such that F1 is the central lobe of the kernel.
+The frequency integral in Eq.
+(3) acts to reduce the

+Fig. 2.
+Amplitude of the sensitivity kernels shown in Fig. 1 transverse to the great-circle linking the source and receiver.
+The solid grey line corresponds to Fig. 1a, the dashed black line to Fig. 1b, the solid black line to Fig. 1c, and the dashed grey line to Fig. 1d.
+The zones of sensitivity are defined between the zero crossings of the sensitivity kernel, denoted as F1 for the central lobe of the kernel through F7 for the seventh zone, as shown.

+amplitude of the sensitivity kernel for the second and higher zones.
 The amplitude of the sensitivity kernel beyond the seventh zone becomes negligible when the frequency integral is applied.
-If the kernel retains contributions through the n-th sensitivity zone, we refer to the forward operator as the Fntheory.
-For example, in the F1-theory travel times are computed using only the central lobe of the sensitivity kernel as shown in Figure 1c and the F7-theory corresponds to Figure 1a.
-We refer to the box-car kernel confined to the central lobe, shown in Figure 1c, as the F1-theory.
+If the kernel retains contributions through the nth sensitivity zone, we refer to the forward operator as the Fn theory.
+For example, in the F1-theory travel times are computed using only the central lobe of the sensitivity kernel as shown in Fig. 1c and the F7-theory corresponds to Fig. 1a.
+We refer to the box-car kernel confined to the central lobe, shown in Fig. 1c, as the F1-theory.
 This nomenclature also holds for major-arc measurements.
 We discuss later how the choice of the forward theory affects resolution and the results of tomography.